coreywagehoft/flatn/README.md

 * CentOS - `yum install imagemagick`

 ### Configure flatn.js

+Open config.js and change your paths accordingly.

-1. Change `base_path` on line 17 to the base directory of images
+1. Change `base_path` to the base directory of images
-2. Change `flatn_to` on line 20 to the directory where the images should goto.
+2. Change `flatn_to` to the directory where the images should goto.
-3. Change `thumbs_dir` on line 23 to where the thumbs directory should go
+3. Change `thumbs_dir` to where the thumbs directory should go
 4. Optional: Change the thumb height and width

 ### Run Flatn